-The Financial Liberalization hypothesis as developed by Mckinnon and Shaw (1973) sees the role of government intervention in the financial markets as a major constraint to savings mobilization, investment, and growth.
+The Financial Liberalization hypothesis as developed by [16] sees the role of government intervention in the financial markets as a major constraint to savings mobilization, investment, and growth.
 Government's role in controlling interest rates and directing credit to priority sectors of the economy in developing countries inhibits savings mobilization and impedes the holding of financial assets, capital formation, and economic growth.
 Indirectly, ceiling on deposit interest rates discourages financial savings, which leads to excess liquidity outside the banking system.
-According to Mckinnon and Shaw (1973), pervasive government intervention and involvement in the financial system through the regulatory and supervisory network, particularly in controlling interest rates and the allocation of credit, tends to distort financial markets.
-Government intervention, thus adversely affect savings and investment decision of market participants and lead to fragmentation of financial mediation.
+According to [16], pervasive government intervention and involvement in the financial system through the regulatory and supervisory network, particularly in controlling interest rates and the allocation of credit, tends distort financial markets.
+Government to intervention, thus adversely affect savings and investment decision of market participants and lead to fragmentation of financial mediation.
 The ultimate result is a financial repressed economy.
-The central idea of Mckinnon and Shaw (1973) is that financial markets should be liberalized and allocation of credit determinant by the free market.
+The central idea of [16] is that financial markets should be liberalized and allocation of credit determinant by the free market.
 In this case, the real interest rate will adjust to its equilibrium levels and low yielding projects will be eliminated.
 This will lead to increase in overall efficiency of investment, savings and total real supply of credit would increase.
 This in turn induces a higher volume of investment which will then lead to economic growth.

 The main critique of the financial liberalization theory emanates from the imperfect information Paradigm.
 This school of thought disagrees with the proposition of these scholars and examines the problem of financial development in the context of information asymmetry and costly information that results in credit rationing.
-As observed by Stiglitz and Weiss (1981), asymmetric information leads to two serious problems, first, adverse selection and second, moral hazard.
+As observed by [17], asymmetric information leads to two serious problems, first, adverse selection and second, moral hazard.
 The implication is that the information asymmetries of higher interest rates which actually follow financial reforms and financial liberalization policies in particular exacerbate risk taking throughout the economy and hence threatens the stability of the financial system, which can easily lead to financial crises while the Feedback theory suggests a two-way causality between economic growth and financial development.
-The analysis is as follows: a country with well - developed financial markets could stimulate and promote high economic growth through technology changes, and product and services innovation (Schumpeter, 1911); this in turn will create high demand in financial arrangements and services.
+The analysis is as follows: A country with well - developed financial markets could stimulate and promote high economic growth through technology changes, and product and services innovation [18]; this in turn will create high demand in financial arrangements and services.
 As the financial institutions effectively respond to this demand, higher economic performance is ensured.
-In this regard, both financial development and economic growth are positively interdependent and their relationship could lead to feed back causality (Khan, 1999).
+In this regard, both financial development and economic growth are positively interdependent and their relationship could lead to feed back causality [19].

-2.2 EMPIRICAL REVIEW
+4. EMPIRICAL REVIEW